madetech/handbook/guides/security/acceptable_use_policy.md

 ## I am conscious of my web footprint
 Be aware that your online profiles and activity may link back to Made Tech so be aware of this when you publish anything online

-## I am responsible when personal devices on Made Tech networks
+## I am responsible when using personal devices on Made Tech networks
 The Made Tech Staff Wifi may be accessed using personal devices subject to these Rules and the Made Tech BYOD policy.
 If you're using your own device on the Made Tech network, do not use it for anything which is not acceptable at work.